-Also, Sri Lanka is very rich in gemstones and exports world quality sapphires, topaz, and amethysts.
-If you want to understand the details of the craft, visit a local jewelry shop and they will explain to you more in detail.
+Also, Sri Lanka is very rich in gemstones and exports world-quality sapphires, topaz, and amethysts.
+If you want to understand the details of the craft, visit a local jewellery shop and they will explain to you more in detail.

 Related article: The unseen attractions of Galle, Sri Lanka

 Mirissa And Weligama

 Mirissa is a town near Galle popular for Whale and dolphin watching along with a few other rare species of water animal exotic to Sri Lanka.
 The season for whale watching is limited from October-May.
 You can check out the tickets here.

 Apart from backpacking, Sri Lanka is a great destination for cheap water activities like snorkeling with sea turtle.
 You can go experience Scuba diving or a beginner’s session in surfing at the Weligama beach next to Mirissa.